-''To write a text using nothing but raw ideograms is as stupid and incomprehensible as building a house out of leaves''.As no ideogram on its own can represent either an adjective or an adverb, the scribes deemed it needlessly complicated to invent brand new characters for nominalized/verbalized words and the logograms can't represent details such as verbal tenses or plural nouns, there are several so-called 'modifiers' which allow people to write coherent texts without using syllabic characters.
+''To write a text using nothing but raw ideograms is as stupid and incomprehensible as building a house out of leaves''.As no ideogram on its own can represent an adverb and there are barely any for adjectives, the scribes deemed it needlessly complicated to invent brand new characters for nominalized/verbalized words and the logograms can't represent details such as verbal tenses or plural nouns, there are several so-called 'modifiers' which allow people to write coherent texts without using syllabic characters.
 On a somewhat related note, combining and/or tweaking simpler characters in order to make new ones with another meaning is fairly common, as, in the words of Iter Laku Soksau:

 ''What need is there in making everything more complicated and difficult to learn?''

 ''This is clearly a person!
 It has 2 arms stretched out, 2 legs on the same position and a head on a neck.
 It couldn't be clearer''.These are the Annan that are similar enough to their base drawings to be readable by people who are either illiterate or have very little knowledge of Ikaharinese Writing.
 It should also be noted that the easy logograms are always 'raw ideograms' which represent very basic vocabulary.-teacher